QuintessentialForms/ParrotLUX/README.md

 **Currently in pre-alpha!
 Full tuturials and documentation will be coming soon.** The app's layout is standard and hopefully intuitive, and there are tooltips.

 ## Features: Done & To-Do
+- ✅ Sleek and Beautiful UI
-- ✅ Multitouch
+- ✅ Input
     - ✅ Pinch to zoom / rotate / pan
+    - ✅ Pen Stylus
+    - ✅ PenPressure & Tilt
     - ❌ Gestures triple-tap+drag
-- ✅ Pen Stylus Input
+    - ❌ Mouse Input
-    - ✅ Pressure & Tilt
+    - ❌ Keyboard Shortcuts
 - ✅ Layers
     - ✅ Paint
     - ✅ AI Generation
     - ✅ Merge
     - ✅ Duplicate
+    - ✅ Delete
     - ✅ Visibility
     - ✅ Opacity
     - ✅ Masks